The Road to the Closest Point is Paved by Good Neighbors: Nearest-neighbor graph via

 \section{Nearest-neighbor graph via \WSPD}

 \seclab{n_n_wspd}

 \obsref{separated} points out that the Apollonius ball, constructed for the edge $\dirEdgeY{v}{p}$, used to prune away ``useless'' neighbors of $v$ near $p$, is $\tfrac{1}{\eps}$-well-separated from $v$.
-Namely, $v$ should be connected to all the representatives $r$ in all well-separated pairs, where $v$ and $r$ are on different sides.
-As we show next, this interpretation gives rise to a direct construction of a navigable graph.
+Namely, $v$ should have an outgoing edge for each \WSPD pair, say $\{B,C\}$, that contains it (say $v \in B$), to some representative $\repX{C} \in C$ (i.e., the edge is $\dirEdgeY{v}{\repX{C}}$).
+This idea gives rise to a direct construction of a navigable graph.

+\begin{remark} \remlab{search} In the algorithm described next, the greedy routing always picks the minimum outgoing neighbor as the next vertex to use in the search.
+In addition, the search procedure stops as soon as the improvement in the distance to the query is insignificant in a round.
+Formally, if $\ell_i$ and $\ell_{i+1}$ are the distances from the query point to two consecutive vertices in the greedy routing, the algorithm stops if $\ell_{i+1} \geq (1-\eps/4)\ell_i$. \end{remark}